 Find locally raised elk with the Minnesota Grown Directory published by the Minnesota Department of Agriculture.
 Choose from elk producers and farms throughout Minnesota.
 Our online Directory provides quick access to farm details, links to their website and access to Google Maps driving directions.

 At one time, native elk roamed most of the state of Minnesota, abundant in the prairies and hardwood forest transition zones of the state.
 Today, elk are raised by farmers throughout Minnesota.
-Our state is 1st in the nation in number of elk raised, according to the 2012 USDA Census of Agriculture.

 We spoke with Brenda Hartkopf, the executive secretary for Minnesota Elk Breeders Association, office manager for the North American Elk Breeders Association, and owner of Splendor Ridge Elk Farm in Howard Lake, MN.
 We also spoke with Mark Lucas from Misery Creek Elk in Hamburg, MN about his experience raising elk and its growing popularity among consumers!
 We would like to thank Minnesota Elk Breeders Association for helpful information and the photos included in this article.

 Since elk are native to Minnesota, they thrive in our cold winters and cooler summers.
 Mark told us that compared to warmer areas; elk actually will grow larger and perform better in chilly northern climates like ours!
 Though these animals still have some wild tendencies, Brenda says that raising elk includes respecting and working with their natural instincts.
 “We know the elk like to move around corners and curves,” Brenda shares, “and we incorporate that into our pasture and farm design.”